brunosm16/login-app/README.md

 ![enter image description here](https://i.ibb.co/7nkNzyR/register-app.png)

 Register and store users.
-Made with ReactJs, Firebase and Context API
+Made with ReactJs, Firebase and Context API.

 ## 💻 Used in this project